Tokyo — 4-day itinerary

 Packing

-• · Slip-on shoes — you'll remove them at every shrine, ryokan, and several restaurants
+• · Slip-on shoes — you'll remove them at every shrine, ryokan, and several restaurants; lace-up sneakers will quickly annoy you

 • · A small day bag — Tokyo has almost no public trash cans, so you'll carry wrappers all day

-• · Cash wallet — many small restaurants are still cash-only
+• · Cash wallet — many small restaurants are still cash-only; small bills under ¥5,000 are most useful

 Tips

-• · Get a Suica IC card on day 1 — tap-to-pay for every train, bus, and many vending machines
+• · Get a Suica IC card on day 1 — tap-to-pay for every train, bus, and many vending machines; balance refundable at any konbini

-• · Convenience store food (7-Eleven, Lawson, FamilyMart) is genuinely good — use it for breakfast
+• · Convenience store food (7-Eleven, Lawson, FamilyMart) is genuinely good — onigiri, oden, and egg sandwiches solve breakfast and lunch

 • · Tipping is not customary and can confuse staff — don't